rellimylime/Africa_Irrigation/Code/1_analyze_data/README.md

 ## Notes

 - For reproducibility, run the preprocessing notebooks in `Code/0_process_data` first.
-- This folder’s analyses focus primarily on spatial and temporal comparisons of irrigation and CPIS; dam- and groundwater-specific analyses are described in more detail in `Code/2_dam_analysis`.
+- This folder’s analyses focus primarily on spatial and temporal comparisons of irrigation and CPIS; dam-specific analyses are described in more detail in `Code/2_dam_analysis`.